 The whole movie can really be considered a bad-ass competition between Dredd and Ma-Ma.

 Anderson letting the Clan Techie go.
 When called out on it, she does what no other character in the entire film has managed.
-She got Judge Dredd to back down.
+She got Judge Dredd to back down, and even look impressed (in his understated way) with her to boot.

 The fact that they finally gave an iconic character the cinematic treatment he deserves and the perfect actor to play him is pretty awesome on its own.